japaric/xargo/README.md

 ## Caveats / gotchas

-- Xargo won't build a sysroot when used with stable or beta Rust.
-This is because `std` and other standard crates depend on unstable features so it's not possible to build the sysroot with stable or beta.

 - `std` is built as rlib *and* dylib.
 The dylib needs a panic library and an allocator.
 If you do not specify the `panic-unwind` feature, you have to set `panic = "abort"` in `Cargo.toml`.